ArtyomPanfutov/INIParser/README.md

 # INIParser
 Simple parser to configure application features.
-Can read and write into configuration files.
+Can read and write configuration files.